nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 Many CI/CD tools scan images for known vulnerabilities.
 I often find it useful to scan the image locally so I can quickly experiment with different approaches to mitigate vulnerabilities.
 I find the [Rancher Desktop](https://rancherdesktop.io/) very useful.
-It allows me to pick a local docker image and scan it via an easy UI.
+It allows me to pick a local docker image and scan it in the UI.

 Let's start by selecting an image to scan:
 <figure>